Jonas Bering

 Jonas Bering (born 9 November 1975) is a French electronic music songwriter, from Lille, France.
 Jonas Bering emerged from the techno scene of Cologne, Germany, through his works released on the German label Kompakt, run by Wolfgang Voigt, Michael Mayer and Juergen Paape.
+His debut album "Bienfait" is the first vinyl album released by the Kompakt label for a solo artist.
+This also makes Jonas Bering the first non-German artist to be featured in the label's catalog.